-I am a PhD student working at IDSIA under the supervision of Prof. Juergen Schmidhuber.
-I received my Masters of Science (MS) in informatics with specialization in graphics, vision and robotics from Institut Nationale Polytechnique de Grenoble (INPG), France.
-I carried out my Master's Thesis at PERCEPTION, INRIA - Rhone-Alpes, France under the supervision of Prof. Peter Sturm.
+I am a postdoc working at the Institute for Neural Computation (INI), Bochum.
+I received a PhD degree from Università della Svizzera Italiana (USI) for my work on Slowness Learning for Curiosity-Driven Agents.
+I had carried out my PhD research under the supervision of Prof. Juergen Schmidhuber at the Swiss AI Lab IDSIA.
+Prior to that, I had received my Masters of Science (MS) in informatics with specialization in graphics, vision and robotics from Institut Nationale Polytechnique de Grenoble (INPG).
+I carried out my Master's Thesis at the PERCEPTION group, INRIA - Rhone-Alpes under the supervision of Prof. Peter Sturm.
 I also worked as a research intern at the Honda Research Institute (HRI), Germany and at the Indian Institute of Science, Bangalore.
 Thank you for visiting my site.

 "Dreams are like stars...you may never touch them, but if you follow them they will lead you to your destiny " --Anonymous

 - Artificial Intelligence: Curiosity-driven online reinforcement learning.